walkthetalk/zircon/docs/handles.md

 handle or it might map to a handle pointing to a completely different kernel object.

-The integer value for a handle is any 32-bit number except the value corresponding to ZX_HANDLE_INVALID.
+The integer value for a handle is any 32-bit number except the value corresponding to **ZX_HANDLE_INVALID** which will always have the value of 0.
+In addition to this, the integer value of a valid handle will always have two least significant bits of the handle set.
+The mask representing these bits may be accessed using **ZX_HANDLE_FIXED_BITS_MASK**

 For kernel-mode, a handle is a C++ object that contains three logical fields: